ISSA vs ACSM

 ISSA

-With ISSA, all of your study materials, access to study groups, and the like are included.
-Everything is one lump sum, no hidden fees.
+With ISSA, all of your study materials, access to study groups, and similar resources are included.
+Everything is one lump sum, with no hidden fees.

-Now, the book you get is a digital copy; physical textbooks come at an additional cost.
-ISSA has an online portal through which all materials are accessed, including your study materials, quizzes, and office hours.
-You get access to things like a Facebook study group, study groups that meet at certain times, and recordings from things like office hours.
-Part of your access is a collection of things like exercise videos and recordings for live session study groups that you can watch after the fact.
+The main textbook is digital, though physical textbooks cost extra.
+ISSA uses an online portal where you can access your study materials, quizzes, and office hours.
+You also get access to things like a Facebook study group, scheduled study groups, and recordings of office hours.
+Part of that access includes exercise videos and recordings from live study sessions that you can watch later.

 ACSM

-In terms of study materials, depending on the certification, you have access to a wide range of study materials, many of which come at an additional cost.
-The personal trainer certification, for example, provides you with a 20-hour course that includes 19 modules, 453 lessons, and 200 interactive knowledge checks.
+When it comes to study materials, ACSM offers a wide range of resources, but many of them come at an additional cost.
+For example, the personal trainer certification includes a 20-hour course with 19 modules, 453 lessons, and 200 interactive knowledge checks.

-You can participate in the online Facebook study groups or use the prepU quiz platform ahead of time.
-For things like the practice exam and the flashcards, you have to pay extra.
-They also offer physical books that you can purchase or download.
+You can also participate in the online Facebook study groups or use the prepU quiz platform ahead of time.
+However, things like the practice exam and flashcards cost extra.
+ACSM also offers physical books that you can purchase or download.
 There is one main book that is the official preparation book for the exam, but they also recommend two other books that come at another cost.

 ISSA

 ISSA uses the same teaching methods that many other organizations do.
-You get a combination of a textbook, but only a digital textbook, which is not my favorite, but it still works.
-Then you have the video content, and the video content can be viewed as audio content only if you are unable to stream the video.
+You get a combination of a textbook, though it is digital rather than physical, which is not my favorite, but it still works.
+You also get video content, and those videos can be used as audio-only if you are unable to stream them.

 ACSM

-The teaching methods for ACSM look really intriguing at face value.
-When I first looked over what they were offering when I was comparing different certifications, I thought it was pretty cool that they had what they referred to as a “create your own” prep process.
+At first glance, ACSM’s teaching methods look especially intriguing.
+When I was comparing different certifications, I liked that they offered what they called a “create your own” prep process.

 Upon further investigation, that doesn’t really mean as much as you would think.
 Rather, it’s kind of the same setup as ISSA, where you download the online exam content and then you determine what type of prep you need.